 A Lean Banking Case Study in Mortgage Operations Transformation

-If you’re seeking to achieve lean management and operations transformation in banking, some of the biggest process improvement opportunities can be hiding in plain sight.
+If you’re seeking to achieve lean management and operations transformation in banking in 2021, some of the biggest process improvement opportunities can be hiding in plain sight.
 That’s what happened in this real-world case study.

 The bank in question enjoys a powerful presence in the southern U.S. The areas of concern were their mortgage servicing operations and default management.
 While this bank services more than 2 million mortgages across 48 states, they sought to employ lean principles to rapidly improve mortgage operational efficiency and manage growth, especially in the southeast—their largest market.